LeonardoTemperanza/lightmapper/readme.md

 ## Credits
 Thanks to:
-- [ands](https://github.com/ands) for his great lightmapping library, which I used as a reference implementation.
+- [ands](https://github.com/ands) for their great lightmapping library, which I used as a reference implementation.
 I also used the lightmap UVs they had generated for the gazebo model.
 - Ignacio Castaño and Jonathan Blow for their informative blogs, which helped me understand the theory behind this approach.
 - Teh_Bucket for their [gazebo model](https://opengameart.org/content/gazebo-0).